tywalch/electrodb/README.md

 You have added a `collection` to an index that does not have an SK.
 Because Collections are used to help query across entities via the Sort Key, not having a Sort Key on an index defeats the purpose of a Collection.

 *What to do about it:*
-If your index _does_ have a Sort Key but you are unsure of how to inform electro without setting composite attributes to the SK, add the SK object to the index and use an empty array for Composite Attributes:
+If your index _does_ have a Sort Key, but you are unsure of how to inform electro without setting composite attributes to the SK, add the SK object to the index and use an empty array for Composite Attributes:
 ```javascript
 // ElectroDB interprets as index *not having* an SK.
 {